-Develop essential programming & development skills with expert instruction and practical examples.
+Develop essential software engineering & devops skills with expert instruction and practical examples.

 This course is about data structures and algorithms.
 We are going to implement the problems in Java, but I try to do it as generic as possible: so the core of the algorithms can be used in C++ or Python.
 The course takes approximately 12 hours to complete.